JuggernautTej/8_Week_SQL_Challange/Case_Study_1/readme.md

 Danny provided 3 data sets to use for the study;
 - Sales; This table captures all customer_id level purchases with an corresponding order_date and product_id information for when and what menu items were ordered.
-- Members; The menu table maps the product_id to the actual product_name and price of each menu item.
+- Menu; The menu table maps the product_id to the actual product_name and price of each menu item.
-- Menu; The final members table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.
+- Members; This table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.

 All datasets exist within the dannys_diner database schema.